Korea University: Advancement and Innovation

 In June 2001, Korea University concluded a joint academic program with the University of British Columbia in Canada.
 The Korea University Lyceum was completed and SK Telecom made a significant contribution in the same month.
 In July, the Division of International Studies and the School of Journalism and Mass Communication were founded.
 In October, Korea University obtained ISO9001 authentication in all educational and administrative areas.
+In 2005, Korea University celebrated its Centennial Anniversary of Foundation Day, May 5.
+In March the College of Life Sciences and Biotechnology and the College of Life and Environmental Sciences were integrated into the College of Life Sciences and Biotechnology.
+At the same time, the Junior College of Health Sciences was abolished and merged into the new highly developed College of Health Sciences.